snototter/viren2d/docs/source/dev-guide.rst

 If you plan on extending ``viren2d``, please consider the following style guide, design decisions and recommendations.
-This ensures that your new feature will be swiftly integrated into the library.
+This ensures that your new feature can be swiftly integrated into the library.

 ~~~~~~~~~~~~